 What are some similar catalogs?

 If you love the beautiful interior design, you will love the best furniture catalogs.
-Furniture stores offer curated collections of their offerings in multiple catalogs, each grouped around a theme.
+Furniture stores, including second-hand furniture stores, offer curated collections of their offerings in multiple catalogs, each grouped around a theme.
 If you haven’t chosen the theme for your home design, you may want them all!

 Nearly all stores hide special deals in their online catalogs.
 The more you browse, the more you will save.
 And print catalogs are fun to browse through.